WasatchPhotonics/ENLIGHTEN/README_RPI.md

 Raspberry Pi have a unique ability to power-cycle the entire internal USB hub, forcing re-enumeration on all devices, and power-cycling those which are powered via USB.
-This is the command to do so:
+This can be done with commands like:

-    $ sudo ( uhubctl -l 2 -a 0 ; sleep 2 ; uhubctl -l 2 -a 1 )
+    $ sudo uhubctl -l 2 -a 0 && sleep 2 && uhubctl -l 2 -a 1

+or

+    $ sudo uhubctl --action 2 --location 2 --repeat 2 --delay 5 --wait 1000

 # Deprecated